-Philip D Gentry resigned as a director of Equity Trustees Limited on 6 June 2024.
+Philip D Gentry resigned as director of Equity Trustees Limited on 6 June 2024.

-In the opinion of the directors, there were no other significant changes in the state of affairs of the Fund that occurred during the year ended 30 June 2024.
+In the opinion of the directors, there were no other significant changes in the state of affairs of the Fund that occurred during the financial year.